 - Take normal hygiene precautions including careful and frequent hand washing.

-Outbreaks of conjunctivitis occur in Vietnam.
+Outbreaks of conjunctivitis occur.

 - Avoid close contact with anyone who is infected.